 All programs require a minimum of 40 credit hours of study, with the exception of the Graduate Program in Taxation, which requires a minimum of 36.
-For the Health, Intellectual Property and Taxation programs, foreign-trained students interested in taking a state bar examination should anticipate taking around 45 quarter hours of course credit to complete the LLM degree.
-Asian & Comparative Law, Global Business Law, Sustainable International Development Law and General Law LLM students interested in taking a state bar exam can typically fulfill the bar exam's curriculum requirements within the program's required 40 quarter credit hours of study.
+For the Health and Intellectual Property programs, foreign-trained students interested in taking a state bar examination should anticipate taking around 45 quarter hours of course credit to complete the LL.M. degree.
+For the Tax program, foreign-trained students interested in taking a state bar examination should anticipate taking 16-18 credits in addition to the minimum requirement of 36 credits.
+Asian & Comparative Law, Global Business Law, Sustainable International Development Law and General Law LL.M. students interested in taking a state bar exam can typically fulfill the bar exam's curriculum requirements within the program's required 40 quarter credit hours of study.

 How many credits do I take per quarter?